-Take a break from city life and head out of town to explore the stunning scenery and attractions of the surrounding area.
+Take a break from city life and head out of town to enjoy the stunning scenery and attractions in the surrounding areas.

 The Pentland Hills stand just south of Edinburgh with stunning views back to the city.
 In well under an hour you can breathe fresh country air and go exploring.

 Or walk along the union canal in Linlithgow on your way to discover Linlithgow Palace, the birthplace of Mary, Queen of Scots.